 Select Urban Health Activities

-Community-based Colorectal Cancer Screening: Community-based Cancer Control among Hispanics: While the overall rates of colorectal cancer (CRC) screening have been rising over the past several decades, individuals who are uninsured, poor, foreign-born, or of a minority race are far less likely to complete a potentially life-saving CRC screening test.
-In my past role as Director of the Northern Manhattan Cancer Screening Program funded by New York State Department of Health, my work has included beta site testing of fecal immunochemical test (FIT) in the late 1990s and the development of an educational intervention to instruct low literacy, non-English speaking individuals about FIT which was subsequently adopted statewide.
+Community-based Cancer Control: My roots in community-based cancer control are best exemplified by past work as Director of the Northern Manhattan Cancer Screening Program funded by New York State Department of Health and my current role as the Assistant Director of the Office of Community Outreach and Engagement at the Herbert Irving Comprehensive Cancer Center.
+Relying on training in the biological sciences, epidemiology, health behavior, and health education, I excel at the investigation of community understanding of cancer and risk, attitudes toward cancer screening and other forms of cancer control and designing educational curricula and interventions to meet the literacy, language, and cognitive needs of the community to reduce cancer risk and ultimately, cancer mortality.
+My work has included beta site testing of fecal immunochemical test (FIT) in the late 1990s with funding from the New York State Department of Health and the development of an educational intervention to instruct low literacy, non-English speaking individuals about FIT which was subsequently adopted statewide.
 Other research, also based in this community, examined the multilevel determinants of CRC screening utilization among Latinas and tested an intervention to increase CRC screening uptake by "piggybacking" CRC screening with breast cancer screening.
 Findings indicated that pairing CRC education with breast cancer screening was not only a feasible but resulted in more than 90% CRC screening compliance in this "hard to reach" population.
+More recently I have become involved in tobacco control and direct the HICCC Tobacco Cessation Program for patients with cancer who smoke.
+This work resulted in a collaboration with investigators in South Africa to examine tobacco use behavior and interest in tobacco treatment.

 Select Global Activities